|

 GENTLE DAYS

-Monday, Wednesday, Thursday and Friday are considered as the 'gentle' days.
-These days are considered auspicious for commencing any good work.
+Wednesday, Thursday and Friday are considered as the 'gentle' days.

 CRUEL DAYS